Snitkin-Lab-Umich/prewas/cran-comments.md

     prewas (20:67, 24:5, 26:34, 28:57)
 ```

-The NOTE is spurious because these words are all correctly spelled technical terms, Latin, or last names.
+The NOTE is spurious because these words are all correctly spelled technical terms (bGWAS, multiallelic), Latin (et al), software (SnpEff, prewas), or last names (Cingolani, Saund).